yumminhuang/RES/README.md

 ##Implementation
 You can get source code from our project’s [Github page](https://github.com/yumminhuang/RES).

 This is our project’s framework.
 On client-side, we run an Android application as a OData consumer.
 OData consumers are simply applications that consume data exposed using the OData protocol.
 On server side, we put a MySQL database and a Java program as a OData producer.
-And OData producers are programs that running on server which can produce OData service and respond to consumers.
+OData producers are programs that running on server which can produce OData service and respond to consumers.

 ![image](./Document_Attachments/Framework.png)